openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

    breaks using these buttons.

 #. **Clear Formatting**: Clears all formatting applied to the selected text.

+#. **Accessibility Checker**: allows you to check HTML in the editor for
+   various accessibility problems.

 #. **More**: Depending on page size, some of the toolbar may not show.
 Click
    this button to expand or shrink the toolbar.